Table of contents

 Slippage is the difference between the listed price of a cryptocurrency and the price at which a deal executes.

-A fork is a significant alteration to a blockchain that is incompatible with the current protocol and necessitates the creation of a new chain.
+A fork is a significant alteration to a blockchain incompatible with the current protocol and necessitates the creation of a new chain.

-A soft fork is a blockchain upgrade that is backward compatible.
+A soft fork is a backward-compatible blockchain upgrade.
 These changes do not necessitate the formation of a new chain, unlike a hard fork.

 Transaction Hash (Txn Hash)

-Transaction Hash (Txn Hash) is a long string of letters and digits that serves as a unique identifier for a given transaction.
+Transaction Hash (Txn Hash) is a long string of letters and digits unique identifier for a given transaction.
 You may find the specifics of a transaction by pasting a txn hash into a block explorer like Etherscan.

 Stablecoin is a token whose value is linked to a different asset.
-These coins are usually backed by a fiat currency, such as the US dollar.
+A fiat currency, such as the US dollar, usually back these coins.
 Still, they can also be supported by tangible assets such as precious metals or even other cryptocurrencies, such as Bitcoin.

 This blockchain node verifies and relays transactions while also storing the blockchain's entire history.